 What We Don't Know About Death

-I've heard ghost stories about death before, but, until the spring of 2008, I didn't realise that in reality they were usually love stories.
-No one in my family realized that until, one March morning, my father unexpectedly died in his sleep.
+I've heard ghost stories about death before, but, until I lost someone close myself, I didn't realise that in reality they were usually love stories.
+No one in my family realised that until, one March morning, my father unexpectedly died in his sleep.

 My beloved elder sister Katharine happened to be awake in her bedroom one hundred miles east, that night.
 All of a sudden, she sensed a presence with her, and felt hands gently cupping the back of her head.
 Tender, loving hands; an inexplicable swirl of energy.
 It was an utterly uncanny sensation that she'd never had before.

 With the energy came an equally astonishing suffusion of emotion: contentment, bliss, a welcome wave of uplift after a long and brittle year of terror.
 My sister had been living with a rapidly spreading breast cancer.
 Most nights she awoke in dread.
 Yet, now, for two hours, she felt nothing but joy.
 She had a vision of herself with her unborn grandchild, a baby of five months, helping her sit-up, all wobbly, on the bed.

 Amazed by this pre-dawn experience, she told her son about it as she drove him to school, and emailed her boyfriend in Vermont.
 A grandchild!
 A future!
 Then, like the rest of us, she got the what-the-hell-are-you-talking-about news.
 Dad had died.

 When I learned of Katharine's encounter the following day, I fell to the floor laughing – not because I was ridiculing her, but because my sense of reality was unraveling.
 Dad was dead.
 My sister was dying.
 And yet, in all that, an exquisite mystery was coming to my attention for the first time.